dayunchin/AI-Origami-Generator-v3/README.md

 -No special hardware (like a dedicated GPU) is needed, as all AI processing is performed in the cloud.

+🚀 **Running Online**

+The easiest way to run this project online without installing anything locally is to use an online development environment.
+Here are a couple of popular options:

+1. StackBlitz: You can go to stackblitz.com, choose "Import from GitHub," and paste the URL of the GitHub repository.
+StackBlitz will automatically set up the environment and run the application for you, all within your browser.

+2. CodeSandbox: Similar to StackBlitz, codesandbox.io allows you to import a GitHub repository and will create a live, running version of the app that you can interact with and edit.

 🚀 **Running Locally (Installation)**
 Follow these steps to run the AI Origami Generator v3 of Dayun Design Studio on your local machine.